eduvpn/documentation/API.md

 This file MUST be freshly retrieved before all attempts to connect to a server to make sure any updates to this file are discovered.

-**NOTE**: eduVPN/Let's Connect!
-2.x servers also already support the `/.well-known/vpn-user-portal` endpoint, so there is no need to still retrieve `/info.json`.
+**NOTE**: the 2.x servers also supports the `/.well-known/vpn-user-portal` for a long time, so there is no need to retrieve the legacy `/info.json` document.

 ## Endpoint Location